MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 :::image type="content" source="./media/defender-xdr-entra-mto/mto-defender-topology1.png" alt-text="Diagram that shows topology 1.
 Cross-tenant sync pushes users across tenants and entitlement management gives access to roles." lightbox="./media/defender-xdr-entra-mto/mto-defender-topology1.png":::

 **Steps to configure topology 1**
 1. In the source tenant, configure [cross-tenant synchronization]( https://learn.microsoft.com/entra/identity/multi-tenant-organizations/cross-tenant-synchronization-overview) to push B2B accounts into the target tenant.
 As users are assigned to the cross-tenant synchronization configuration, they will automatically be provisioned into the target tenant.
 As they are removed from the configuration, they will automatically be deprovisioned.
-You can determine what users are in scope either by direct assignment to the cross-tenant synchronization service principal or by assignment of a group to the eservice principal.
-a.
-As part of your attribute mappings, you can add a new mapping of type constant to provision a directory extension attribute on the user to indicate that they are a SOC administrator.
+As part of your attribute mappings, you can add a new mapping of type constant to provision a [directory extension](https://learn.microsoft.com/entra/identity/multi-tenant-organizations/cross-tenant-synchronization-directory-extensions) attribute on the user to indicate that they are a SOC administrator.
 Alternatively, if you have an attribute such as department that you can rely on for this step, you can skip creating the extension.
 This attribute will be used in the target tenant to provide them access to the necessary roles.
 2. In the source tenant, create an access package that includes the cross-tenant synchronization service principal as a resource.
 As users are granted access to the package, they will be assigned to the cross-tenant synchronization service principal.
-Cross-tenant synchronization automatically provisions the account in the target tenant.
 Ensure that you setup periodic access reviews of the access package to limit the number of users that are in scope for provisioning.
 3. In the target tenant, create access packages to provide the necessary roles for investigating an incident.
-We recommend one auto-assigned access package to provide the Security Reader role and one role to provide the Security Operator and Security Admin roles.
+We recommend one [auto-assigned](https://learn.microsoft.com/entra/id-governance/entitlement-management-access-package-auto-assignment-policy) access package to provide the Security Reader role and one one request based package for the Security Operator and Security Admin roles.
-a.
-Access package for the security reader role
-i.
-Approval settings: Automatically approve access when the user has an attribute indicating they are from the home tenant.
-This can be a directory extension that is stamped by cross-tenant synchronization.
-b.
-Access package for the security operator and security admin roles
-i.
-Approval settings:
-ii.
-Expiration: X  days
-iii.
-Users can request a specific timeline: Yes

 ### Topology 2
 In topology 2 the target tenant administrator defines the access packages and resources that the source users can request access to.
 If the source tenant admins would like to restrict which of their users can access the target tenant, you can use a cross-tenant access policy coupled with an access package to block all access to the target tenant, except for users that are part of a group that is included in an access package in the home tenant.